kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 1. A node drain controller starts draining a node Z and makes it unschedulable.
 2. The node drain controller creates an EvictionRequest for the only pod p-1 of application P to evict it from a node.
-It sets the`nodemaintenance.disruption-management.org` value to the `.spec.requesters[].name` and `Eviction` to `.spec.requesters[].intent`.
+It sets the`nodemaintenance.disruption-management.org` value to the `.spec.requesterName` and `Eviction` to `.spec.intent`.
 3. The descheduling controller notices that the pod p-1 is running in the wrong zone.
+It creates a new EvictionRequest and sets the`descheduling.avalanche.io` value to the `.spec.requesterName` and `Eviction` to `.spec.intent`.
+4. The eviction request controller creates an Eviction and starts tracking these two requesters in `.status.requesters`.
+5. The eviction request controller designates Actor B as the next responder by updating `.status.targetResponders[0].state` to `Active`.
+6. Actor B begins notifying users of application P that the application will experience a disruption and delays the disruption so that the users can finish their work.
+7. The admin changes his/her mind and cancels the node drain of node Z and makes it schedulable again.
+8. The node drain controller sets the intent to `Withdrawn` in `.spec.intent` of its own EvictionRequest.
+9. The eviction request controller notices the change in `.spec.intent`, but there is still an active descheduling requester, so no action is required other than updating the `.status.requesters`.
+10. Actor B sets `.status.responders[].completionTime` on the eviction requests of pod p-1, which is ready to be deleted.
+11. The eviction request controller designates Actor A as the next responder by updating `.status.targetResponders[1].state` to `Active`.
+12. Actor A deletes the p-1 pod and sets `.status.responders[].completionTime`.
+13. Once the pod terminates, the eviction request controller sets `Evicted` condition to `True` in all EvictionRequests and the single instance of Eviction.
+14. The node drain and descheduling controllers can delete their own EvictionRequests.
+15. The Eviction is garbage collected.

+#### Single Dynamic Requester and EvictionRequest Cancellation

+1. A node drain controller starts draining a node Z and makes it unschedulable.
-It wants to create an EvictionRequest (named after the pod's UID) for this pod, but the EvictionRequest already exists.
-It sets the `descheduling.avalanche.io` value to the `.spec.requesters[].name` and `Eviction` to `.spec.requesters[].intent`.
+2. The node drain controller creates an EvictionRequest for the only pod p-1 of application P to evict it from a node.
+It sets the`nodemaintenance.disruption-management.org` value to the `.spec.requesterName` and `Eviction` to `.spec.intent`.
+3. The eviction request controller creates an Eviction and starts tracking this single requesters in `.status.requesters`.
 4. The eviction request controller designates Actor B as the next responder by updating `.status.targetResponders[0].state` to `Active`.
 5. Actor B begins notifying users of application P that the application will experience a disruption and delays the disruption so that the users can finish their work.
 6. The admin changes his/her mind and cancels the node drain of node Z and makes it schedulable again.
-7. The node drain controller sets its intent to `Withdrawn` in `.spec.requesters[].intent`.
+7. The node drain controller sets the intent to `Withdrawn` in `.spec.intent` of its own EvictionRequest.
-8. The eviction request controller notices the change in `.spec.requesters`, but there is still an active descheduling requester, so no action is required.
-9. Actor B sets `.status.responders[].completionTime` on the eviction requests of pod p-1, which is ready to be deleted.
-10. The eviction request controller designates Actor A as the next responder by updating `.status.targetResponders[1].state` to `Active`.
-11. Actor A deletes the p-1 pod and sets `.status.responders[].completionTime`.
-12. Once the pod terminates, the eviction request controller sets `Evicted` condition to `True`.
-13. The descheduling controller can delete the EvictionRequest.

-#### Single Dynamic Requester and EvictionRequest Cancellation

-1. A node drain controller starts draining a node Z and makes it unschedulable.
-2. The node drain controller creates an EvictionRequest for the only pod p-1 of application P to evict it from a node.
-It sets the `nodemaintenance.disruption-management.org` value to the ``.spec.requesters[].name` and `Eviction` to `.spec.requesters[].intent`.
-3. The eviction request controller designates Actor B as the next responder by updating `.status.targetResponders[0].state` to `Active`.
-4. Actor B begins notifying users of application P that the application will experience a disruption and delays the disruption so that the users can finish their work.
-5. The admin changes his/her mind and cancels the node drain of node Z and makes it schedulable again.
-6. The node drain controller sets its intent to `Withdrawn` in `.spec.requesters[].intent`.
-7. The eviction request controller notices the change in `.spec.requesters`, and sets `Canceled` condition to `True`  as there is no requester present.
+8. The eviction request controller notices the change in `.spec.intent`, and sets `Canceled` condition to `True` in both EvictionRequest and Eviction as there is no requester present.
 It also updates `.status.targetResponders[0].state` to `Canceled`.
-8. Actor B can detect the cancellation of the EvictionRequest object and notify users of application P that the disruption has been canceled.
+9. Actor B can detect the cancellation of the EvictionRequest object and notify users of application P that the disruption has been canceled.
+10. The node drain controller can delete its own EvictionRequests.

 ### Follow-up Design Details for Kubernetes Workloads

-Kubernetes Workloads should be made aware of the EvictionRequest API to properly support the eviction request process.
+Kubernetes Workloads should be made aware of the EvictionRequest and Eviction API to properly support the eviction request process.

 - ReplicaSet and ReplicationController partial support is considered.
 The full eviction logic should be implemented by a higher level workload such as Deployments.
 ReplicaSets are intended to be a simple primitive without any sophisticated scaling logic.
-It could prefer the deletion of pods with associated EvictionRequest objects during scale-down and expose an eviction responder on its pods to defer pod deletion.
+It could prefer the deletion of pods with associated Eviction objects during scale-down and expose an eviction responder on its pods to defer pod deletion.
 This could then be used by higher-level components for rebalancing pods.
 - Deployment support is considered.
 This could guarantee zero application disruption by scaling up before pod termination for rolling updates with a positive `.spec.strategy.rollingUpdate.maxSurge` field.
 When acting as the active responder, it could create surge pods, wait for them to become available and coordinates safe pod deletion via ReplicaSets.
-It would also update the EvictionRequest status throughout the eviction process.
+It would also update the Eviction status throughout the eviction process.
 Support for other strategies and configurations could be considered on an opt-in basis.
 - StatefulSet support is considered.
 Instead of deleting pods, it could create EvictionRequests to offer more safety and gracefulness for its pods.
 Improving availability through custom scaling